When is the To All the Boys I’ve Loved Before sequel released on Netflix? Who’s in the cast and who’s playing John Ambrose McClaren?

 Who’s within the solid of To All of the Boys I’ve Liked Earlier than 2?

-Lana Condor and Noah Centineo might be reprising their roles as Lara Jean and Peter.
-John Corbett, Janel Parrish and Anna Cathcart are additionally coming again to play Lara Jean’s dad and sisters, and Madeleine Arthur is returning as Lara Jean’s finest good friend, Christine.
+Lana Condor and Noah Centineo shall be reprising their roles as Lara Jean and Peter.
+John Corbett, Janel Parrish and Anna Cathcart are additionally coming again to play Lara Jean’s dad and sisters, and Madeleine Arthur is returning as Lara Jean’s greatest pal, Christine.

 P.S.
 I am John Ambrose McClaren!
 Look out, [email protected] @NetflixFilm @lanacondor pic.twitter.com/8mj0cko8qw